ajthinking/learning-ai-examples/readme.md

 This is my collection of examples.
 The examples are located in independent folders under ```/src```, and they can be excecuted like this ```python /src/*/main.py```

 ## predict age in days from how many years old
+Suddenly the unknown sibling Jerry (age x) joins your family.
+What are his number of survived days (y)?
 * src/age.py

 ## optimize pimpmydrawing SALES with AI